-A long stream of consciousness I wrote some time ago, in my twenties at the point I think I became who I am today.
-I've changed since then, but my core beliefs as expressed in this article haven't.
+A long stream of consciousness I wrote in my twenties at the point I started to become who I am today.
+I've changed since then, and I've written better things since then, but the direction of my ethics as expressed in this article hasn't changed too much.

 An email was sent to an environment collective I was part of asking how it is that the conservatives so easily won the 2004 Australian federal election when they were so clearly morally bankrupt?
 This is my vitriolic answer.

 To heal our broken world, the thought that we just haven't got any ideas, or need to wait for technological innovation, is profoundly destructive.
 We aren't awaiting anything, we have the tools and thinking we need to progress as a species to a better place of equality and ecological compatibility.
 We have a surfeit of solutions and ideas, but which ones are we going to implement is our current challenge.
 I am toying with evoking Lennon the intro to the book I am writing: This book will save the world, if you want it What I mean to say is...